NFTGo/GoTrading/README.md

 import { init } from '@nftgo/gotrading';
 import Web3 from 'web3';

-const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io') //Replace with your own provider
+// Create a new Web3 Provider to interact with the Ethereum network. const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io') //Replace with your own provider

-const web3Instance = new Web3(provider); // replace with your provider
+// Create a new Web3 instance and use the above Provider to interact with the network. const web3Instance = new Web3(provider); // Replace with your provider web3Instance.eth.accounts.wallet.add({
-web3Instance.eth.accounts.wallet.add({
   address: "your wallet address",
   privateKey: "your private key",
 });

-const configs = {
+// Configure the necessary parameters for the Trade Aggregator API client. const configs = {
   apiKey: "YOUR-API-KEY", // Replace with your own API Key.
   web3Provider: web3Instance.currentProvider, // Replace with your provider.
-  agent: new HttpsProxyAgent({ // if you have problem connect to our api end point, please config your http agent
-    host: "your host ip",
-    port: "your agent port",
-  }),
 };

-// create tradeAggregator client const {aggregator, utils} = init(configs);
+// Create a Trade Aggregator client instance and return the utility and aggregator objects of the Trade Aggregator API. const {aggregator, utils} = init(configs);
 ```
 - For client-side initialization: